Lighter (Kyle Alessandro song): At Eurovision

 The Eurovision Song Contest 2025 took place at the St. Jakobshalle in Basel, Switzerland, and consisted of two semi-finals held on the respective dates of 13 and 15 May and the final on 17 May 2025.
-During the allocation draw held on 28 January 2025, Iceland was drawn to compete in the first semi-final, performing in the second half of the show.
+During the allocation draw held on 28 January 2025, Norway was drawn to compete in the first semi-final, performing in the second half of the show.
 Alessandro was later drawn to perform in eighth, after 's Napa and before 's Red Sebastian.

 Alessandro performing "Lighter" at a Eurovision dress rehearsal before the grand final.

 For its Eurovision performance, Mona Berntsen was appointed as the staging director.
 The performance featured Alessandro alongside three backing dancers: Reno Andersen, Daniel Grindeland, and Oliver Paulsson.
 In addition, two backing singers (Sondrey and Frode Vassel) were also featured.
 The song's Eurovision performance was described by Alessandro as an upgraded version from the song's Melodi Grand Prix performance.
 Alessandro wore black and silver armour similar to the armour worn at Melodi Grand Prix; the costume was modified after fears of it being similar to fellow competitor Parg's outfit for Eurovision.
 The background features depictions of a "post-apocalyptic" mountain range and the usage of two large props made to represent Viking runestones.
 Throughout the performance, Alessandro performs a variety of dance routines.
 Heavy use of pyrotechnics and flames are used throughout the second half of the performance.
 Nearing the end, Grindeland performs a dance-break routine for approximately 30 seconds.
 "Lighter" secured a position in the grand final, finishing in eighth in its semi-final with 82 points.

 Reactions to the performance were mixed.
 The Daily Telegraph's Neil McCormick heavily criticised Alessandro's outfit, describing it as a "blandly handsome appearance of an AI-generated avatar for a computer game confusingly set in a version of medieval Norway where the Vikings have been supplanted by ninjas".
 Aftenposten's Robert Hoftun Gjestad praised Alessandro's live vocals and the performance's choreography, describing the performance as a "fiery tribute to his former cancer-stricken mum".
 NRK's Jim Ødegård Pedersen praised the performance for Alessandro's stage presence, stating that Alessandro showed "strength and a warlike attitude" in telling the song's story.
 The Independent's Mark Beaumont compared Alessandro to "Elliot Page starring in a musical Dune", stating that the performance contributed to a sci-fi theme comparable to other songs in the Eurovision grand final.